jbock-java/jbock/README.md

 }
 ````

-This mapper can be used in three different ways:
+The mapper can be used for required, optional or repeatable parameters:

 ````java
 @Parameter(shortName = 'n', mappedBy = PositiveNumberMapper.class)